abdulbaseer102/Learning_openai_Sdk/README.md

 ### 7. `structured_output.py`

-- Give a answer in a structure.
+- Give a output in a structure.

 ## Setup Instructions